Magudeshgit/Magudeshgit/README.md

 # 👋 About Me:
-☁ I'm currently working on a secure cloud storage solution <br>along as well us freelancing small projects on the side.<br><br>📝 Planning on creating a blog application within the end of this year.<br><br>🌎 Seeking new opportunities and consuming more tech daily to develop solution for tech problems on a goal to make earth a better place :)<br><br>
+☁ I'm currently working on learning new tech in which Iam building a secure cloud storage solution, as well as freelancing for small projects on the side.<br><br>📝 Planning on creating a blog application within the end of this year.<br><br>🌎 Seeking new opportunities and consuming more tech daily to develop solution for tech problems on a goal to make earth a better place :)<br><br>

 ## 🌐 Socials: